AdrienFausteGay/GRAFS-E/docs/source/input.md

 #### Bioenergy Facilities Typology

 Two Types are available for bioenergy facilities :
 - 'Methanizer': The Methanizer can have inputs from product, excretion or waste compartments.
-All Nitrogen inputs goes to digestat and is spread on crops with the same rules as excretions or sludges (see GRAFS-E engine page).
+All Nitrogen inputs goes to digestat and is spread on crops with the same rules as excretions or sludges (see E-GRAFS engine page).
 Methanizer cannont import their inputs flows.
 - 'Bioreffinery': The Bioreffinery can have inputs only from products or waste.
 All input nitrogen is directed to 'hydrocarbures' compartment.
 Bioreffinery can import products.

 ### Global Data

-GRAFS-E also relies on **global variables**, which apply to all compartments for a given year and territory.
+E-GRAFS also relies on **global variables**, which apply to all compartments for a given year and territory.

 | **Column Name** | **Description**                             | **Type**         | **Comment**                                                                                                           |
 | ----------------| ------------------------------------------- | ---------------- | --------------------------------------------------------------------------------------------------------------------- |